michelfernandez/cove/site/content/english/identify.md

 {{% collapsible 4 "Where are the data of the identified users stored?" %}}
 The data collected are stored on Swisscom's high-security servers <br class="hide-for-mobile">in Switzerland (Tier IV certification).
 {{% /collapsible %}}

+{{% collapsible 5 "Does QES require a Mobile ID?" %}}
+No. But a Mobile ID makes signing faster and easier, which is why we recommend it.
+On https://www.mobileid.ch/en you can check whether your smartphone already has a Mobile ID and whether the function is activated. <br class="hide-for-mobile">If this is not the case, a new SIM card with Mobile ID can be ordered<br class="hide-for-mobile"> free of charge from most providers.
+{{% /collapsible %}}

 {{% /content %}}